-Residents' Associations fall under the new Incorporated Societies Act 2022 changes.
-The new Act looks to modernise and regulate the law relating to incorporated societies, which will have a big impact on all existing incorporated societies, particularly Residents' Associations.
+Residents’ Associations fall under the new Incorporated Societies Act 2022 changes.
+The Act modernises and regulates the law relating to incorporated societies, which has a big impact on all existing incorporated societies still registered under the 1908 Act, particularly Residents’ Associations.
 Three key impacts for Residents’ Associations are:

 1. Compulsory re-registration

 All existing incorporated societies must re-register under the new Act.
-The period for re-registration will open in October 2023 (exact date TBC) and run for 2.5 years through to April 2026.
-Re-registering will involve updating the incorporated society’s rules to comply with the new Act, and then submitting a re-registration application (a fee will apply, the amount is still to be advised).
+The period for re-registration opened on 5 October 2023 and runs for 2.5 years through to 5 April 2026.
+Re-registering will involve updating the incorporated society’s rules to comply with the new Act, and then submitting a re-registration application.

 If an incorporated society does not re-register during the re-registration period, they will cease to exist when re-registration closes in April 2026.
 That means they will become an unincorporated group of individuals with no legal personality.
 All the individuals involved will be personally liable for the activities that were previously the society’s.
 This will have huge implications for things like contracts, debts, insurance, employment relationships, and funds that were in the name of the society.